My free checklist will help you get organized so you can finally run a smooth food photography shoot!

 Putting together a shot list will ensure that you get specific shots your client needs.
 Use it as kind of a checklist for particular angles that are important to them, but also use this to keep track of different aspect ratios they’ll need.
 Every social media platform and website template has particular aspect ratios that perform best, so if your client knows exactly where they’ll be using their images you can be sure to check the optimal ratios for that platform off your list!
 I created a checklist to help you keep track of all the shots you need, make sure to check it out!

-Sometimes it can feel awkward to talk about payment and image rights, but it’s incredibly necessary to lay out those details up front.
-Be clear about how your client can use their images moving forward, and work together to set fair deadlines.
-Give them time to review your contract and agree on a payment plan that works for them and allows you to manage expenses for the job.
+Sometimes it can feel awkward to talk about payment and image rights, but it’s incredibly necessary.
+Go ahead and lay out those details up front.
+Be clear about how your clients can use their images moving forward, and work together to set fair deadlines.
+Give them time to review your contract and agree on a payment plan.
+You want something that works for them and allows you to manage expenses for the job.

 All of that is a win for me in terms of efficiency, but it’s also a win for the client.
-They feel so much more confident going into a transaction that proceeds in a timely manner, with an organized stream of information headed their way at every step!
-And of course, with all the paperwork virtually managing itself, my time and energy is free to focus on the most important part: being there for my clients and providing them with my very best work.
+They feel so much more confident going into a timely transaction with an organized stream of information headed their way at every step!
+And of course, with all the paperwork virtually managing itself, my time and energy are free to focus on the most important part: being there for my clients and providing them with my very best work.
 (If you’d like more information on my CRM, check out my blog post on using Dubsado in my workflow.)

 Having a plan, a CRM, and some well-written emails is a great start!
-But as a photographer whose business is based on the power of visuals and images, having beautifully designed templates to walk your clients through your process and what to expect is the best part of an elevated client experience to me.
-It’s probably because of my background as a graphic designer, but I just love sharing those magazine style proposals and welcome packets!
+But as a photographer whose business is based on the power of visuals and images, having beautifully-designed templates to walk your clients through your process is the best part of an elevated client experience to me.
+It’s probably because of my background as a graphic designer, but I just love sharing those magazine-style proposals and welcome packets!

-I use those templates as much as possible in my business, because they allow me to communicate crucial information quickly, over and over again.
-At the same time, they offer a high level of customization that enables me to provide a personalized touch for every single client.
-If I’m working with a bakery, I’m going to want to feature my food photography, but I can an updated package ready in minutes if I decide to pitch a cosmetics client!
+I use those templates as much as possible in my business.
+They allow me to communicate crucial information quickly, over and over again.
+At the same time, they offer a high level of customization and provide a personalized touch for every single client.
+If I’m working with a bakery, I’m going to want to feature my food photography.
+But can an updated package ready in minutes if I decide to pitch a cosmetics client!

-If you want to get started with templates, I offer some as part of my UpWork Playbook bundle!
-You’ll receive my ebook guide to getting started on one of the world’s largest online freelancing platforms, along with six professionally designed template pages, which can be easily customized in one of my absolute favorite — and free to use! — online graphic design resources: Canva.
+If you want to get started with templates, I offer some as part of my Upwork Playbook bundle!
+You’ll receive my ebook guide to getting started on one of the world’s largest online freelancing platforms, along with six professionally designed template pages, which can be easily customized in one of my absolute favorite online graphic design resources: Canva.